Healthdirect Free Australian health advice you can count on.

 What do my parathyroid glands do?

 Your parathyroid glands make parathyroid hormone (PTH).
-Parathyroid hormone helps to manage how much calcium is in your blood.
+Parathyroid hormone help regulate calcium levels in your blood and bones.
+Calcium is an important mineral for the healthy functioning of your:

 • adjusting the amount of calcium released by your bones into your blood

-• managing the amount of calcium that is removed by your kidneys in your urine (wee)
+• managing the amount of calcium that is removed by your kidneys via your urine (wee)

 What medical conditions affect my parathyroid glands?